logo

 As responsible Indian parents, we must also be aware of the polio vaccine guidelines when visiting countries where the virus hasn't been completely eradicated.
 The World Health Organisation (WHO) issues temporary vaccination recommendations for residents and long-term visitors to these areas.
 Even though the polio vaccine is part of our baby vaccination chart, an extra dose might be necessary for high-risk travel.

-The key here is to have an open conversation with your child's doctor about essential vaccinations well before you start packing those tiny suitcases.
+The key here is to have an open conversation with your child's doctor about essential vaccinations well before packing those tiny suitcases.

 Essential Baby Vaccinations for International Travel